r-gio28/web-module-project-lifecycle/README.md

     - An object containing all user information
     - The array of all followers
 * [ ] Using our two github endpoints as a base, add your github user name, as well as test data for the user object and followers array to insure it is connected correctly.
+* [ ] Connect make sure that the test data within state correct displays within your User, FollowerList and Follower components.

 #### Load in the user and follower on mount
-> *We can now do our api call to get our initial data*
+> *We can now do our api calls to get our initial data*
 * [ ] Make our user object and follower list state empty by default.
 * [ ] Keep our searched user state your github username by default.
 * [ ] Use componentDidMount to load initial user data for your github name into state.